 Considered the most secure Cloud infrastructure, private Cloud is offered to a single entity or company with multiple users (e.g. business units).
 Also called an internal Cloud, it gives you the latitude of taking control of IT operations, service integration, policies, and user behavior.
 It also supports legacy systems that can’t support the public Cloud and can be customized based on your needs.

 2. Public Cloud

 As the name itself suggests, this Cloud infrastructure is accessible to the general public and is owned by the company providing Cloud services.

-A good example of Cloud hosting is Public Cloud which allows customers to get services from Cloud service providers, with storage backup and retrieval services given for free, as a subscription, or on a pay-user basis.
+A good example of Cloud hosting is Public Cloud.
+It allows customers to get services from Cloud service providers.
+Its storage backup and retrieval services are free, or based on subscription, or on a pay-user basis.

-It requires minimal investment, no set-up cost, and maintenance, but it lacks adequate security and customization features.
+It requires minimal investment, no set-up cost, and maintenance.
+However, it lacks adequate security and customization features.

 3. Hybrid Cloud

-It is the constituent of two or more private or public Cloud architectures linked together to handle specific business tasks based on priority and as needed.
+It is the constituent of two or more private or public Cloud architectures linked together to handle specific and priority-based business tasks.
 For instance, a bank can consider a private Cloud for storing critical data while a public Cloud to store non-sensitive data.

 4. Community Cloud